jesyspa/snakt-design/Design/class-hierarchies.md

 # Classes and Hierarchies

 Kotlin as object-oriented programming languages follow the class paradigm.
-Therefore, the language has a system of class hierachies built-in, similar to Java (classes can be extended one, but they can implement several interfaces).
+Therefore, the language has a system of class hierarchies built-in, similar to Java (classes can be extended one, but they can implement several interfaces).

 Let us consider a possible encoding of classes and their hierarchies in Viper.